History at every turn

 Umbria is a place with a long history dating back to the Etruscans.
 Towns like Perugia and Orvieto bear traces of the Middle Ages and the Renaissance, and their stone streets will take you through the labyrinth of the past.
 Perugia, the capital of the region, is home to one of the oldest universities in Europe, founded in 1308, and is also famous for its chocolate festival.
 Equally interesting is Perugia's Fontana Maggiore, one of the most famous Renaissance masterpieces.
 On the other hand, Orvieto, perched on a tufa rock, attracts visitorsvisitors with its majestic cathedral with its stunning Gothic facade and mysterious underground tunnels.

 We can't forget Assisi, the hometown of Saint Francis of Assisi, which is the spiritual centre not only of Umbria but of the whole world.
-The Basilica of Saint Francis is a UNESCO World Heritage Site and attracts pilgrims and art lovers every year thanks to the frescoes by Giotto and Cimabue.
+The Basilica of St. Francis is a UNESCO World Heritage Site and attracts pilgrims and art lovers every year thanks to the frescoes by Giotto and Cimabue.

 Natural beauty that takes your breath away